sverweij/dependency-cruiser/doc/sample-output.md

 In the mean Alex, who's an architect in Daphne's project, gets a whiff of what is afoot and heads over to the visual build output.

-The build server _knows_ it's architect, so it put a dependency report in a spot where Alex can find it easily.
+The build server _knows_ its architect, so it put a dependency report in a spot where Alex can find it easily.
 This is the _command_:
 ```sh
 dependency-cruise -T html -v -f stuff-for-alex/sample-dot-output.html test/fixtures